Beatrice di Tenda: Act 1

 Agnese appears, this time singing for a yet-unnamed love: Aria: Silenzio – E notte intorno / "Silence and night all around.
 May the voice of the lute guide you to me, my love".
 As she hopes that the anonymous letter, which she has sent, and now her song will guide him to her arms, Orombello suddenly appears, but he is attracted only by the sounds of sweet music.
 Since the letter was written to him, she assumes an attraction to her on his part, and he is somewhat confused over this turn of events.
 Somewhat bluntly, she moves towards asking if he is in love, and he decides to confide in her.
-He confesses that he is deeply in love and, when asked about a letter which she assumes to be the one she wrote to him, he reveals that he had written to Beatrice.
-At that point, she realises that she has a rival: (Duet: Sì: rivale… rival regnante / "A royal rival").
-Agnese's expectations collapse as Orombello reveals that it is Beatrice with whom he is in love and he pleads for her to understand.
-She is furious; her tenderness turns to vitriol and in a dramatic finale, she explodes while he attempts to protect Beatrice's honour – and her life: (Duet: La sua vita?
-Ma la sola, ohime! / "Her life?
-My life means nothing to you?").
+He confesses that he is deeply in love and, when asked about a letter which she assumes to be the one she wrote to him, while he thought that the letter was sent to him from Beatrice, his secret love interest.
+At that point, she starts talking about Filippo, depicting him as a rival to Orombello: (Duet: Sì: rivale… rival regnante / "A royal rival"), as she thinks Orombello is in love with her and is widely known that Filippo instead is interested in Agnese, despite being married with Beatrice.
+Orombello misunderstands this, thinking simply that Agnese has discovered his secret love for Beatrice and decides to reveal to her the whole truth.
+This sudden discover drives her furious; her tenderness turns to vitriol and in a dramatic finale, she explodes while he attempts to protect Beatrice's honor from her insults: (Duet: La sua vita?
+La sua fama?
+E la mia, la mia spietato nulla è dunque agli occhi tuoi? / "Her life?
+Her fame?
+And mine, mine, pitiless man, does it mean anything to you?").